SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_deployment.md

 To deploy the I-DOCSIS branch of the EPM Solution:

 1. Make sure the latest DataMiner feature release version is installed.

+1. Deploy the EPM package:

+   - If the DMA is connected to dataminer.services, you can [deploy the package](xref:Deploying_a_catalog_item) directly from the Catalog
-2. Download the latest EPM package to the DMA server (in a different folder than C:\Skyline DataMiner) and install the package.
-This will install the package on all DMAs so it only needs to be executed on a single DMA.
+   - Otherwise, place the latest EPM package on the DMA server (in a different folder than C:\Skyline DataMiner) and install the package.
-If DMA is connected to Dataminer Services, may deploy package directly from the Catalog.
-   - If DMA is connected to Dataminer Services, may deploy package directly from the Catalog.

-That is all that is needed for upgrading a configured EPM Solution.
-If this is an initial deployment, please perform the following steps.
+   This will install the package on all DMAs, so you only need to do this on one DMA in a cluster.

-> [!Prerequisite]
+   > [!NOTE]
+   > If you are **upgrading** an existing EPM setup, no further steps are needed.
+However, if you are deploying this solution for the first time, follow the steps below as well.

+1. Make sure the following prerequisites are met:

->1.
-If using multiple DMA's, a remote file location that is accessible by all servers is needed.
+   - If the DataMiner System is a cluster of multiple DMAs, there must be a remote file location that is accessible by all servers.
->2.
-Hosting the FrontEnd element on it's own DMA with no collectors is highly recommended.
->3.
-To enable the Topology app, the CPEIntegration soft launch option is needed.
+   - There should be a separate DMA to host the front-end element, which does not host any collectors.
+This is not mandatory, but it is highly recommended.
+   - If you want to be able to use the Topology app, the [*CPEIntegration* soft-launch option](xref:Overview_of_Soft_Launch_Options#cpeintegration) must be enabled.

-3.  **create the necessary views**.
+1. Create the necessary views.
 See [Creating a view](xref:Managing_views#creating-a-view).

    - The solution expects the following view structure: